fractalysid/Twive_Simplified/Layout.md

 Common parentheses in home row.
 Brackets and angular in top row.
 Other common programming symbols in bottom row.
 Bottom row for rare symbols.
+'(){' becomes a matter of rolling the keys from inner to outer column.
+It couldn't be easier.

 ## Left symbols
 Common symbols in home row.
 Math symbols in top row.